College & Career Planning

-- Naviance Career Finder and Career Cluster is an online career exploration and planning survey tool which Lancaster Catholic subscribes to on behalf of our students.
+- Naviance Career Finder and Career Cluster is an online career exploration and planning survey tool that Lancaster Catholic subscribes to on behalf of our students.
 Students in 10th grade will explore career clusters using their Naviance Accounts.

 - If you are interested in attending a military academy, make sure you tell your counselor.

 - Attend college and career fairs in the area to get an idea of what you will be looking into in the future.
 It's never too early to get familiar with the process!

 - Participate in school activities, extracurriculars, and make sure your Good Samaritan hours are up to date!
 All of these things help to make your high school experience valuable.

 - Informally visit some of the local colleges in the area (Millersville, Elizabethtown, Franklin and Marshall, Lebanon Valley, etc.) to see what they are like and become familiar with what to expect from a college/university.

 - Do you have a learning exceptionality?
 This is a great time to have all testing updated for upcoming college testing and necessary college admissions documents.
 Please see your Instructional Support Teacher if you have questions.

 - Learn about colleges by doing research, visiting with college reps in the Counseling Office, and going to college fairs.
 LCHS offers a Catholic College Fair every fall.
 Your student's Naviance account provides numerous college resources including a college search, match, and compare tool.